AVAILABLE TO ORDER NOW!

-Dunlop will launch a new powdered tile adhesive range this summer to make it easier for builders and tradesman to select the right products for their tiling this summer.
+Dunlop has launched a new powdered tile adhesive range this summer to make it easier for builders and tradesman to select the right products for their tiling this summer.

 Dunlop has refined and refocused its range around the types of adhesives most favoured by builders and tradespeople.
 Some of the best sellers have also benefited from formulation improvements.
 In addition, Dunlop are also launching two new “S1” tile adhesives – these have increased deformation, meaning they can be used on substrates where limited movement or vibration is possible .